aremeis/slimagents/README.md

 ```

 If you think this feature looks like it is borrowed from OpenAI's [Swarm](https://github.com/openai/swarm) framework, you are right!
 In fact,
-Agentix started out as a fork of Swarm, so big shoutout to OpenAI and the Swarm team for the inspiration!
+SlimAgents started out as a fork of Swarm, so big shoutout to OpenAI and the Swarm team for the inspiration!

 Major changes from Swarm:
 - Supports virtually any LLM